crossplane/crossplane/design/design-doc-smaller-providers.md

 Provider generation tooling like [`upjet`][upjet] would be updated to support generating service-scoped providers.

-No changes would be required to Crossplane core - i.e. to the package manager.
+Minimal changes would be required to Crossplane core.
 No changes would be required to the long tail of existing, smaller Crossplane providers such as `provider-terraform` and `provider-kubernetes`.

 The following are the high level pros and cons of the proposed approach.